sixhops/es6-exercises/README.md

 const foo = 5;
 foo = 6;
 ```
-const cannot be changed so reassigning foo to a value of 6 will error out.
-It will always equal 5.
+const cannot be changed once it is declared, so reassigning foo to a value of 6 will error out.

 ```js
 var foo = 5;